 It is important to understand the details of your diagnosis.
 The type and stage of your mesothelioma may impact which treatment options are available to you.
 Ask your doctor for a detailed explanation of your diagnosis, including the specific location of tumors, what organs are affected, and if your cancer has spread to other locations in your body.

 A prognosis is a medical prediction of a disease’s outcome, typically measured by the length of survival.
 Mesothelioma is unpredictable and aggressive, so no medical professional can provide a precise prognosis, but they can offer an estimate based on the type and stage of your disease.
-Learning your prognosis can help you understand what to expect in regard to your treatments, life expectancy and quality of life, which will help you plan for the future.
+Learning your mesothelioma prognosis can help you understand what to expect regarding your treatment options, life expectancy and quality of life, which will help you plan for the future.

 How Can I Manage My Symptoms and Improve My Quality of Life?

-Managing your mesothelioma can be a daunting experience.
+Managing your mesothelioma diagnosis can be a daunting experience.
 There is an overwhelming amount of information to learn and decisions to make.
-Effective communication with your medical team is essential to understanding your diagnosis, treatment options and resources available to you and your family.
-Taking an active part in your treatment plan is a way to ensure that you receive the best possible care.
+Effective communication with your medical team is essential to understanding your diagnosis.

 Sources & Author